-More than often there’s a valid reason behind a series of missed house repayments.
-It's recognising and rectifying this, that can often be the secret to stoppping a house repossession.
+More than often there’s a valid reason behind a series of missed mortgages.
+It's recognising and rectifying this, that can often be the secret to stopping a house repossession.

 With this in mind, here’s 4 hacks to help you escape arrears and put a stop to any property repossessions, plus some wild cards to avoid you getting there in the first place…